rokob/rokob.github.com/_posts/2018-01-15-two-years-of-skydiving.md

 skydiving lesson in getting back on the horse, because he put us on a 20 minute call so we could go back up and do it again.
 I learned my lesson, went up, and passed.

-It took me a week or less to get through the 25 jumps to get my A license.
-I learned a lot about my body and flying a canopy.
+It took me about a week to get through the 25 jumps to get my A license.
+It would have been less but there were a few wind days and they force you to only do so many jumps a day while still a student in Eloy.
+I now see that as a great thing, but at the time I thought I could handle more jumps a day.
+I learned a lot about my
+body and flying a canopy.
 I was so happy that I had paid upfront for the whole thing, because although I don't think I would have quit, I might have tried to take some time off to think things.
-Comparing my initial progression with some of the other people I started with taught me that currency is king in skydiving.
+Comparing my initial progression with some of the other people I started with taught me two things.
+First, currency is king in skydiving.
 The more often you jump, the quicker you learn.
-Looking back, I have come to believe that overall time in the sport also matters so that it isn't just the jumps that matter.
+However, the flip side is that overall time in the sport also matters as it isn't just the jumps that matter.
 You learn and progress also during the time spent between jumping days.
 You learn things by talking to people around the dropzone.
 It takes the mind and body some time to assimilate new information.